 For more photos of the city + other destinations in Patagonia, check out this Flickr album.
 The region is truly breathtaking… just look at how Esquel sat nestled in this valley:

 My stay in Esquel turned out to be brief.
-I couldn’t remain there —or even in the country— after finding out what my ex had done… we’ll leave it at that.
-I hadn’t accumulated much over the previous 14 years in Argentina, but what I wanted to take was heavy: books & printed photos.
-As I struggled to decide what to cut out of my life over the next four days, I jammed what I could into five suitcases & headed once again to… yes, Seattle.
+I didn’t feel I could remain there —or in the country— after discovering Darío had been cheating on me for several months.
+Even worse was how; let’s leave it at that.
+I hadn’t accumulated much over the previous 14 years in Argentina, but what I wanted to take with me was heavy: books & printed photos.
+As I struggled to decide what to cut out of my life, I jammed what I could into five suitcases & headed once again to… yes, Seattle.
 Where I knew I’d be welcome.

 Places lived series: Florida/Iowa/Alabama 1970-75 ● Memphis 1975-88 ● On campus 1988-94 ● Seattle 1994-98 ● Cádiz 1998-99 ● Memphis/Seattle 1999-2000 ● Buenos Aires 2000-08 ● Sydney 2008-09 ● Buenos Aires 2009-13 ● Esquel 2013-14 ● Seattle yet again 2015-16 ● Sevilla 2016-present ● El Pedroso 2021-present